tslight/nwbkup/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s [SOURCE], --source [SOURCE]
+  -h, --help            show this help message and exit -l, --list            print a list of supported devices.
+  -s [SOURCE], --source [SOURCE]
 						a valid path to a csv file.
   -d [DESTINATION], --destination [DESTINATION]